Kilgore College Football repeats as conference champions

-Kilgore, Texas (KETK)- The Kilgore College Rangers hosted the Navarro Bulldogs in the SWJCFC title game at R.E.
-ST. John Memorial Stadium Saturday.
+KILGORE, Texas (KETK)- The Kilgore College Rangers hosted the Navarro Bulldogs in the SWJCFC title game at R.E.
+ST. John Memorial Stadium on Saturday.

 The Rangers led 21-13 at the half but in the 2nd half, it was a back-and-forth game Longview’s Kaden Meredith scored two big touchdowns to give the Rangers the lead.

-As Navarro looked to make a run late in the all game Damion Dunn came up with a clutch pick-six to seal the 48-39 win as Kilgore won back-to-back conference titles.
+As Navarro looked to make a run late in the ball game Damion Dunn came up with a clutch pick-six to seal the 48-39 win as Kilgore won back-to-back conference titles.

 The Rangers will now wait to see if they can play for a national title.